-- 1. Unsubsidized Direct Stafford Loan

-- 2. Subsidized Direct Stafford Loan

-- 3. Direct PLUS (Parent) Loan

-- 4. Federal Pell Grant

-- 5. Federal Supplemental Education Opportunity Grant (SEOG)
+- 1. Unsubsidized Direct Stafford Loan (undergraduate and graduate) - 2.
+Subsidized Direct Stafford Loan (undergraduate) - 3.
+Direct PLUS (Parent) Loan (undergraduate and graduate) - 4.
+Federal Pell Grant (undergraduate) - 5.
+Federal Supplemental Education Opportunity Grant (SEOG)(undergraduate)

 Overpayment of Federal Grant Funds.
 Federal regulations provide that 50% of the unearned amount of all federal grants is protected by the federal calculation.
 Any federal grant money subject to repayment is returned by Mercy College of Ohio and that amount will be billed to the student's billing account as a debt to Mercy College of Ohio.